Share this:

 Step 3: Create AI-Ready Content

-This is where most teams miss out.
 The trick isn’t to write more text, but to make answers bold, direct, and easy for AI to “lift.”

 Large Language Models (LLMs) don’t crawl your site like Google’s PageRank system.
 Instead, they break documents into chunks of text (“tokens”) and then pull out the parts that seem most relevant to a user’s question.
 If your content hides the answer under fluff, jargon, or endless intros, the model may skip over you entirely.